CNuge/SalmonEuAdmix/README.md

 SalmonEuAdmix can handle low levels of missing information, the modal genotype from the training data will be imputed to fill in missing data.
 This

-## TODO
-- add documentation to all functions
-    - need to fill in the docstrings
-    - verbose typing of outputs?
-- add a license
-- make sure unit tests cover all the functions
-- verbose documents for the argument parser.
-- add a header == true or false line to the PED parser
-- add travis.ci to display the unit tests.
-- I've killed the tflite, it complicates the code far too much for the few mb size savings
-    - [x] make a shrunken version of the DNN
-        -[x] convert the DNN to tflite to make it smaller -make sure the tflite and regular agree (TODO) -sub out the requirements and try to eliminate the tensorflow dependency ^go back to paper repo, and sub in the finished product. (see desktop for starting code)
-            - keep just one or the other
-                - If using the tflite, need to add an iterative predict function.
-It won't bulk predict on a matrix of multiple inputs
-- silence any tf command line warnings
-- cleanup / eliminate the main sections of module files (these are start of unit tests)
-- *IMPORTANT ADD*
-    - add the mode values to the SNP_major_minor_info.pkl?
-        - want the imputation based on the training data, not based off of the new data
-            - could have a param added to enable either.
-- make it pip installable?
-- lint the code to get you spacing and formatting pretty and proper